DaVikingMan/FalconXOS/src/Components/README.md

 The 'Gray' folder contains files related to the Gray component.
 This component controls the interaction between FalconXOS and Shiro.

+Files which are outside of either of these folders are independent components
 </pre>